AdamCorrao/pub-Corrao_2025_09/README.md

 Three main directories are Data, Notebooks, and Scripts.
 - Data: files used for assembling a phase diagram dataset, ternary phase diagram datasets, and simulated combinatorial libraries.
 - Notebooks: example Jupyter (.ipynb) notebooks for assembling a phase diagram dataset and simulating a combinatorial library.
-- Scripts: (3) scripts for running different experiment campaigns, and (1) slurm script (.sbatch) for running experiment campaign(s) using HPC resources.
+- Simulated Experiments: (3) scripts for running different experiment campaigns, and (1) slurm script (.sbatch) for running experiment campaign(s) using HPC resources.
 -----
 ## Data
 ### DRNets